google-research/football/README.md

 ### Run training
 In order to run TF training, you need to install additional dependencies

-- Update PIP, so that tensorflow 1.15 is available: `python3 -m pip install --upgrade pip setuptools`
+- Update PIP, so that tensorflow 1.15 is available: `python3 -m pip install --upgrade pip setuptools psutil wheel`
 - TensorFlow: `python3 -m pip install tensorflow==1.15.*` or
   `python3 -m pip install tensorflow-gpu==1.15.*`, depending on whether you want CPU or GPU version;